Assessor-County Clerk-Recorder: Administration and Support (1320P)

 The department will also install a new phone system at 555 County Center.
 It is currently out of date and falls short of meeting the Assessor's Department customer service and staff needs.

-Percent of IT Customer Service Respondents Rating Services Remains Steady
+Percent of IT Customer Service Respondents Rating Services Good or Better Improved

-Amount of Property Tax Collected for Taxing Agencies Decreased
+Amount of Property Tax Collected for Taxing Agencies Increased

 Percent of Information Technology Customer Service Respondents Rating Services Good or Better

-84% of customer service respondents rated the services as good or better.
-This was below our FY 2016-17 Target of 90%.
-Part of this shortfall was due to low staffing levels particularly for FTEs.
+90% of customer service respondents rated the services as good or better.
+This was above our FY 2017-18 Target of 85%.
 We continue to work on ways to improve the internal IT customer service levels.

 Amount of Documentary Transfer Tax Collected for Taxing Agencies

-The FY 2016-17 cost per capita of 36.23 is below the Bay Area benchmark amount of $39.32.
+The FY 2017-18 cost per capita of 39.56 is below the target amount of $45.04.
 Cost per capita is calculated as the total ACRE department gross spending divided by the population of San Mateo County.
-From FY 2015-16 through fiscal 2016-17, cost per capita was up from $31.82 to $36.23.
-This met the FY 2016-17 target of $39.37 or lower.
-In FY 2016-17, the cost per capita increased to $36.23 due to up front costs associated with the replacement of our Assessor computer system (ATS/APAS), an increased headcount for positions being added in the Appraiser Division in order to meet the increased workload resulting from the large increase in commercial development throughout San Mateo County and the 2016 Presidential General Election which occurs once every four years.
+From FY 2016-17 through fiscal 2017-18, cost per capita was up from $36.23 to $39.56.
+This met the FY 2017-18 target of $45.04 or lower.
+In FY 2017-18, the cost per capita increased to $39.56 due to up front costs associated with the replacement of our Assessor computer system (APAS), an increased headcount for positions being added in the Appraiser Division in order to meet the increased workload resulting from the large increase in commercial development throughout San Mateo County.

 - New Technology: Address the replacement of our aging technology and